Soteria: Efficient Symbolic Execution as a Functional Library: Related work

-We next discuss the related work along four categories. \paragraph{Related Work: Monadic Symbolic Execution} Previous work has explored using monads to structure SE engines. \citewithauthor{verified-symbolic-execution-keuchel-2022} present a monadic approach mechanised in Rocq and implement in \textsc{Katamaran}, a tool for proving ISA security properties.
-Their framework aims at improving the proof engineering experience in Rocq: it exposes a deep embedding of path conditions and supports manual simplifications without resorting to meta-programming.
-However, their monadic approach is \emph{not executable}, it is a tool for improving the proof experience in Rocq.
+\myparagraph{Monadic Symbolic Execution} Previous work has explored using monads to structure SE engines, in more theoretical settings. \citewithauthor{abstracting-definitional-interpreters-darais-2017} propose a methodology to lift a definitional interpreter for a given language written in a monadic style into various abstract interpreters, including a symbolic one, but do not explore an implementation for a real programming language, or how to optimise it. \citewithauthor{verified-symbolic-execution-keuchel-2022}, on the other hand, present a monadic approach mechanised in Rocq and implement in \textsc{Katamaran}, a tool for proving ISA security properties.
+While \textsc{Katamaran} comes with a mechanised proof of soundness, its main aim is to improve the proof engineering experience inside Rocq.
+They do this by using a deep embedding of path conditions that enables manual simplifications without resorting to meta-programming, and their monadic approach is \emph{not executable}. \sot, in contrast, explores an executable and \emph{reusable} approach to monadic SE.

 Owi~\cite{owi-performant-parallel-andres-2024} is an SE tool for Wasm that uses a similar monadic structure to \sot.
 It is designed for performant, parallel exploration of multiple paths -- a capability we have not yet exploited in \sot.
 Unlike \sot, Owi treats Wasm as a fixed IL for analysing programs compiled from C, Rust, Zig, and so forth.
 As such, unlike \rusteria, Owi does not support Rust-specific features such as \TBs, because the resulting Wasm code lacks the necessary information.